The Lion of Judah

 The Lion of Judah Endowment is a powerful statement of a donor’s commitment to tzedakah, providing a legacy for herself, her family and her community.
 Establishing a LOJE allows women the opportunity to take the extra step to endow her gift in perpetuity.
 A LOJE may also choose to enhance her Lion of Judah pin by adding a flame, known in Hebrew as orl’atid, to recognize this commitment.

-2,111 gifts and counting ...
-Thank you for providing for Jewish needs and helping to meet our goal!!donate now
+1,095 gifts and counting ...
+Thanks for helping to meet our goal!!donate now